aiven/devportal/docs/products/kafka/kafka-connect/howto/splunk-sink.rst

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''

-Define the connector configurations in a file (we'll refer to it with the name ``splunk_sink.json``) with the following content:
+Create a file (we'll refer to this one as ``splunk_sink.json``) to hold the connector configuration.
+As an example, here's some configuration for sending JSON payloads to Splunk:

 .. code-block:: json